 What does a home health aide do?

-Assists with personal care such as bathing, grooming and getting dressed
+Assisting with personal care like bathing, grooming and getting dressed

-Provides emotional and social support to patients regularly
+Providing emotional and social support to patients and family members

 Home health aide requirements

 Home health aide jobs require specific training and certifications:

 While it's possible to become a home health aide without a high school diploma or GED certificate, many job candidates hold one of these credentials.
 A college education is usually not a requirement for this position.
 This makes home health aide work an accessible profession for those who prefer to begin a career immediately rather than spending time and money attending college.